EARnagram/lessons/sec4/angular_directives/README.md

 >
 > -- _Tilda Swinton_

-Angular is known for its _two-way data binding_ - in order to further understand the idea, we'll need to create some methods in our controller...
+Angular is known for its _two-way data binding_ - in order to further understand the idea, we'll need to create some methods in our controller…

 ```js
 vm.addHint = addHint;